BhujayKumarBhatta/ms00/README.md

     secrets:
         user_auth_info_file_location: tokenleader/tests/testdata/secrets.yml # where you have write access
-        fernet_key_file: tokenleader/tests/testdata/fernet_key_file.yml # where you have write access and preferebly separated from secrets_file_location
+        fernet_key_file: tokenleader/tests/testdata/fernet_key_file.yml # where you have write access and preferably separated from secrets_file_location
-        db_pwd_key_map: db_pwd # when using encrypt-pwd command use this value for --kemap
+        db_pwd_key_map: db_pwd # when using encrypt-pwd command use this value for --keymap
         tokenleader_pwd_key_map: tl_pwd

 generate an encrypted password for the db(one time)
 ===========================================================================================
-when running from source (git clone) encrypt-pwd command  is avilable from shell as python encrypt-pwd.sh or ./encrypt-pwd.sh
+when running from source (git clone) encrypt-pwd command  is available from shell as python encrypt-pwd.sh or ./encrypt-pwd.sh

 when installed through pip:
 ----------------------------------------------------